talwarp1708/GNR650_Perceiver_23d1387_24d0295/README.md

 - Execute the file .py or .ipynb file

 # Results
--View the results in the output_filename for loss and accruacy results during training.
+- View the results in the output_filename for loss and accruacy results during training.
 The validation results are available on command line

 Thank you for having a look at this repository.
 I hope you had a good time and great learning.
 This work is done by Priyanka Talwar and Danny Savla (collaborator of this repository) to fulfill the course work GNR650 — Advanced Topics in Deep Learning for Image Analysis by Prof. Biplab Banerjee.